farnaztavakool/kk/assumptions.md

 ```
 **Assumptions**:
 - When you register a user they all have different u_id and tokens
+- Would get an error message if try to change the change email to the one already using

 ### Ability to search for messages based on a search string
 ```
 message_search_test.py
 ```
+- upper/lower letter doesnt matter in the search
+- when there is no match it RETURNS THE MESSAGE LIST but empty

 ### Ability to modify a user’s admin privileges: (MEMBER, OWNER)
 ```
 privilege_modification_test.py